douweschulte/custom-error/readme.md

 [ ] Possibility of adding related code spans, or multiple highlights within a context [ ] Add the option to load multiple context lines at once and specify multiple highlights [ ] Implement From on CustomError for common and generic Errors?
+[ ] Add notes to highlights, especially useful for multiple ones

 # Features
 * Builder style error messages with many optional elements